A woman graphic artist poses in her home studio at the viewer.

 Other business expenses

 To qualify as a deductible, a business expense must be considered both ordinary and necessary, meaning the expense is common and helpful for your trade or industry.
-The following expenses may be deducted on any home-based business tax return, regardless of whether you are eligible for the home office deduction:

-• Business taxes.
-You are allowed to deduct various federal, state, local and foreign taxes that directly affect your trade or business.
+• Business taxes: You are allowed to deduct various federal, state, local, and foreign taxes that directly affect your trade or business.

-• Business insurance.
-You can deduct insurance as a business expense if it is both ordinary and necessary for your trade, business, or profession.
+• Business insurance: You can deduct insurance as a business expense if it is both ordinary and necessary for your trade, business, or profession.

-• Travel expenses.
-You can claim a deduction for travel-related expenses if you reimburse them under an accountable plan.
+• Travel expenses: You can claim a deduction for travel-related expenses if you reimburse them under an accountable plan.

-• Supplies and materials.
-You can generally deduct the cost of business-related supplies and materials consumed or used within a tax year.
+• Supplies and materials: You can generally deduct the cost of business-related supplies and materials consumed or used within a tax year.

-• Professional services.
-Fees incurred from professional services that are ordinary and necessary, such as accounting, consulting, legal or contract labor, can be deducted as a business expense.
+• Professional services: Fees incurred from professional services that are ordinary and necessary, such as accounting, consulting, legal, or contract labor, can be deducted as a business expense.

-• Marketing and business development.
-Generally, expenses that are used to find new customers and keep existing clients can be deducted.
+• Marketing and business development: Generally, expenses that are used to find new customers and keep existing clients can be deducted.

 The IRS provides a detailed explanation of these types of expenses and what is eligible for deduction.

-[Read: Tax Basics for Businesses]
+[Read More: Tax Basics for Businesses]

 How to calculate the home office deduction